• Skip to primary navigation

 Instructions

-• Place the ribs in a large pot with the cumin, achiote salt, pepper, and the water.
+• Place the ribs in a large pot with the cumin, salt, pepper and the water.

 • Bring to a boil, reduce heat and simmer for about one hour.
 Place the garlic, onions and scallions in a blender with ¼ cup of water and blend for about 1 minute.
 Add this mixture to the pot and cook for 40 minutes more.

-• Add half of the cilantro, potatoes and carrots.
+• Add half of the cilantro, potatoes and carrots if using.
 Season with salt and pepper and cook for 25 to 30 minutes more or until the potatoes are tender.

-• Sprinkle with chopped cilantro and serve warm.
+• Sprinkle with chopped fresh cilantro and serve warm.

 Nutrition